-US-headquartered IPVanish is one of the few VPN providers that chooses to operate its entire network of servers independently, as opposed to others that either rent space in server farms, or outsource management to a third-party.
+US-headquartered IPVanish is one of the few VPN providers that has chosen to operate its entire network of servers independently, as opposed to others that either rent space in server farms, or outsource management to a third-party.
 It does a pretty decent job of it too by any yardstick; the provider has over 1,000 servers in a global footprint of more than 60 countries.
 14 servers are in Stockholm, Sweden’s capital city.

 IPVanish is a known favorite with torrenters and Kodi users because it enables them to download the Android APK directly to their device.
 The interface is remote control-friendly for Kodi devices that lack a keyboard and mouse.
 It doesn’t manage to unblock Hulu but will work with other streaming media sites such as BBC iPlayer.